 Make sure that you hold a valid passport before planning your trip.

-If you want to stay for more than three months in the Netherlands to work as an au pair, you will need a so-called sponsor to go through the administrative steps.
+If you wish to reside as an au pair in the Netherlands, you will need an agency to take care of the administrative requirements.
 Only one of the officially recognised au pair agencies can submit an application on behalf of an au pair.
 Therefore, you and your host family should first choose one of the officially recognised au pair agencies in the Netherlands.

-Please note that the TEV procedure costs 600 euros which will not be refunded should your application be rejected.
-The issued residence permit is valid for a maximum of 12 months and cannot be extended.
-Do not forget to sign the official au pair contract with your host family.
-You will also have to sign a declaration of awareness ("Bewustverklaring") stating that your stay in the Netherlands is temporary and undergo an examination for tuberculosis in the Netherlands.*
+Besides, do not forget to sign the official au pair contract with your host family.
+You will also have to sign a declaration of awareness (Bewustverklaring) stating that your stay in the Netherlands is temporary and undergo an examination for tuberculosis in the Netherlands.*

 In the TEV procedure, the residence permit is issued immediately after your MVV has been granted.
-Once you arrive in the Netherlands, you can collect your residence permit within two weeks without having to make an appointment with the IND first.
+Once you arrive in the Netherlands, you can collect your residence permit from the Dutch Immigration and Naturalisation Service (IND).